David Freeman-Mitford, 2nd Baron Redesdale: Political views and family splits

 The outbreak of the Second World War in 1939 precipitated a series of crises in the Mitford family.
 Redesdale was, above all, a patriot, and as soon as war was declared by Chamberlain he recanted his support for Hitler and once again became violently anti-German.
+He explained his views in The Times in 1940:

+My only crime, if it be a crime, so far as I know, is that I was one of many thousands in this country who thought that our best interests would be served by a friendly understanding with Germany.
+In this, though now proved to be wrong, I was at any rate in good company. ... certainly today my only desire is to see the earliest possible victory for the Allies...
+I am not, never have been, and am not likely to become a fascist.

-Lady Redesdale stuck to her Nazi sympathies; as a result, the pair became estranged, separating in 1943.
+Lady Redesdale stuck to her pro-Nazi sympathies; as a result, the pair became estranged, separating in 1943.
 Unity, who was in love with Hitler, attempted suicide in Munich on 3 September 1939 (the day Britain declared war on Germany), and suffered severe brain damage.
 She was brought home an invalid, and Lady Redesdale cared for her until Unity's death in 1948.
 Diana and Oswald Mosley were interned in May 1940 as security risks, and spent over three years in prison until their release in November 1943.
 Jessica's husband, Esmond Romilly, was lost with his aircraft over the North Sea during a raid on Germany in 1941; this deepened her bitterness towards the "fascist branch" of the family.
 Jessica never spoke to her father again, although she was reconciled with her mother in the 1950s.
 Jessica did not speak to Diana again until 1973, although they remained permanently estranged because of their continuing strong political differences.